kpmeta/roop/README.md

 [Acceleration](https://github.com/s0md3v/roop/wiki/2.-Acceleration) - Unleash the full potential of your CPU and GPU

+## Requirements

+ - Python version : 3.7> && <3.11

 ## Usage

+- First run script `init.sh` file for macOS and Linux it intalls the required python version and the dependencies.

-Start the program with arguments:
+- Start the program with arguments:

 ```
 python run.py [options]